123456789ahmadraza12-coder/documentation/content/developer/reference/cli.rst

 Internationalisation
 --------------------

-Use these options to translate Odoo to another language.
-See i18n section of the user manual.
-Option '-d' is mandatory.
-Option '-l' is mandatory in case of importation

 .. option:: --load-language <languages>

     specifies the languages (separated by commas) for the translations you want to be loaded

-.. option:: -l, --language <language>

-    specify the language of the translation file.
-Use it with --i18n-export or --i18n-import

-.. option:: --i18n-export <filename>

-    export all sentences to be translated to a CSV file, a PO file or a TGZ archive and exit.

-.. option:: --i18n-import <filename>

-    import a CSV or a PO file with translations and exit.
-The '-l' option is required.

 .. option:: --i18n-overwrite

     overwrites existing translation terms on updating a module or importing a CSV or a PO file.

-.. option:: --modules

-    specify modules to export.
-Use in combination with --i18n-export

 .. _reference/cmdline/advanced: